Revive101/Imlight-docs/docs/modules/internals/launchargs.md

 # Launch Arguments
-When launching the `WizardGraphicalClient.exe` located in the `bin` directory, there are various launch arguments that can be passed to modify the behavior of the client.
+When launching the `.exe` located in the `bin` directory, there are various launch arguments that can be passed to modify the behavior of the client.

 Below is a table of the possible launch arguments.